BeaOrdonez/Data-Processing-Final-Project/README.md

  contain numerical values and the rest of the variables contain text.

     As a third step, we eliminate null lines in this dataset, with the 'isna' function, and proceed to visualize the relationship between the different input variables.
-We focuss on the 'raiting' of each recipe as our target variable and it's relation with the 'categories'.
+We focuss on the 'rating' of each recipe as our target variable and it's relation with the 'categories'.
 We look to see if the rating of a recipe depends on the categorie it has.
 Firstly we keep the 10 most common categories among all recipies, using functions like 'value_counts()' and 'explode()' which help us isolate the categories.
 Then we look for the ratings of each of them and we plot a figure that represents the average ratings per category.
- Moreover, we analyze the correlation between numerical elements such as fat and calories with the target rating, we computed a correlation matrix.
-A positive correlation closer to 1 between 2 variables means that the two have a linear relation, if one increases, the other one increases as well.
+ A part from analysing 'categories', we implemented a correlation relationship between numerical elements such as fat and calories with the target rating.
+We computed a correlation matrix where a positive correlation closer to 1 between 2 variables means that the 2 vaariables have a proportional relation, if one increases, the other one increases as well.
 Correlation close to 0 means that there is no linear relation.
 And negative correlation means that the variables are inversely related.
-The matrix can be seen in the following picture.
+The matrix can be seen in the following picture
  ![image](https://github.com/user-attachments/assets/70e7ed09-cbdd-4200-be20-815723f3652c)